Norias of Hama: From irrigation devices to heritage attractions

 From the 1930s to late 1950s Hama's norias were competing with new irrigation pumps driven by petrol or diesel engines.
 Motorised pumps offered entrepreneurial farmers a means to get extra water to grow more food for expanding populations.
 A severe blow to the norias came in 1960 with the building of the Rastan dam upstream from Hama.
 This reduced water levels in the Orontes so that for several months of the year Hama's norias could no longer operate and motorised pumps became the only means for continuous irrigation.
 Spells of non-use causes the wood in the norias to dry, shrink and crack, which makes maintenance costly.
 By 1970 the number of norias in use had fallen to eight, from the 20 noted by Danish archaeologists in Hama in the 1930s.
 Between 1977 and 1981 six norias were restored.

-In February 1982 the army of Syria's first Baathist dictator, Hafez Assad, launched a massive attack on Hama to crush an armed uprising by the Muslim Brotherhood.
+In February 1982 the army of Syria's first Baathist dictator, Hafez al-Assad, launched a massive attack on Hama to crush an armed uprising by the Muslim Brotherhood.
 For three weeks the city was bombed by aeroplanes, shelled by artillery and tanks, and finally large areas were demolished with dynamite and bulldozers.
 Many thousands of Hama citizens were killed.
 Heritage buildings like Hama's Great Mosque were levelled to the ground and large parts of historic Hama were rendered wholly unrecognisable.
-According to Hafez Assad's favoured British biographer, “about a third of the historic inner city was demolished….
+According to Hafez al-Assad's favoured British biographer, “about a third of the historic inner city was demolished….
 The whole of Hama was reshaped on a grand scale”.
 Concerning impact on Hama's norias, information is scarce because the Assad government firmly discouraged mention of the 1982 events.
 According to a non-government source, it seems that the wooden norias themselves did not suffer widespread damage and were turning again within months.
 An important unanswered question is whether it was in 1982 that the norias’ stone aqueducts suffered the extensive demolition which now precludes any useful delivery of water.